 For more information on roller tables visit the Advanced page.

-These stones were also mounted with shellac to the pallet fork, momentarily halting the gear train at every tooth of the escape wheel and pushing the balance wheel through its oscillations.
+These stones are also mounted with shellac to the pallet fork, which momentarily halts the gear train at every tooth of the escape wheel and simultaneously pushes the balance wheel through its oscillations.
+It's the precisely angled faces of those two stones, driven by the mainspring, that impels the balance wheel into its next cycle.

-Hole jewels were used as bearings for polished steel pivots that generated very little friction when properly oiled, relying on the flat face to control end shake, which is vertical travel.
+Hole jewels were used as simple bearings for polished steel pivots that generated very little friction when properly oiled, relying on the flat face to control end shake, which is vertical travel.
 They were made from industrial-grade precious stones, so they were much harder than the steel gear train pivots but even more brittle.

 Jewels were also used in lever escapements, which was the eventual design choice of most watch factories.
 The roller jewel, mounted on the balance wheel, gives the impulse to the pallet fork, alternately locking and releasing the entry and exit pallet stones.
 This allows the escape wheel to rotate one tooth at a time, gradually letting down the mainspring until it's spent.

-They are holes drilled into both upper and lower plates for the escapement, gear train and mainspring.
+Bushings are not jewels.
+They are holes drilled into both upper and lower plates for the gear train components.
 The contact between all of the parts is metal on metal, and unless they're properly maintained the bushings will enlarge and become ruined.

 Holes with stops were milled into the plates, an unmounted jewel inserted into the hole, and then the plate metal was rolled over the edges of the jewel, trapping it in place.
 These are not meant to be replaced, and they must be shattered before they can be removed.